The Ultimate Guide to the Best Australian Train Trips

 At a top speed of 160km per hour, the Prospector makes 1-2 trips per day from East Perth to Kalgoorlie in the east of the state.
 The trip covers 653km and takes six hours and 45 minutes.

-The Australind travels makes the 2.5 hour trip between Perth and Bunbury on the coast south of Perth.
+The Australind travels the 2.5 hour trip between Perth and Bunbury on the coast south of Perth.
 Bunbury is great for a day trip with a fab pier and a bunch of really great street art to explore.

 Trains in South Australia

-Journey Beyond operates the three long-distance trains in South Australia.
-These all require advance bookings, the earlier you do it, the cheaper tickets generally are.
+Journey Beyond operates three long-distance trains in South Australia.
+These all require advance bookings, the earlier you do it, the cheaper tickets are.
 It’s not uncommon for them to be booked out months in advance.

 A trip on the Ghan is slow travel at its finest and a bucket list experience for many Aussies.
 Making the trip between Darwin and Adelaide via Alice Springs once a week.
 The 2,979-kilometre trip takes 54 hours, and many guests stop halfway and make a side trip to Uluru before rejoining the train or flying home.